Compare home mover mortgages in Ireland

 Home movers and second-time buyers require a 10% deposit.

-The maximum LTV is 90% which is the percentage of the property’s value you can borrow, although lenders may go above this limit in certain cases.
+The maximum LTV is 90% which is the percentage of the property’s value you can borrow, although lenders may go above this limit in some instances.

 Loan to income (LTI) limit

-You can borrow up to 3.5 times your gross salary with a mortgage.
-If you’re getting a mortgage with someone, it’s 3.5 times your combined salary.
+You can borrow up to 3.5 times your gross salary, but if you’re getting a joint mortgage, it’s 3.5 times your combined salary.

-These are the basic steps for getting a home mover mortgage and moving to a new home:
+Here are the key steps for getting a home mover mortgage and moving to a new home.

 How to choose the best home mover mortgage

-To find the right mortgage for you, there are a few things to consider:
+To find the right mortgage for you, you need to consider several things before you apply.

 Can I keep my tracker mortgage if I move home?

-Although trackers are not available to new customers, some lenders offer follow on tracker mortgages for existing tracker customers.
+Although trackers are unavailable to new customers, some lenders offer follow-on tracker mortgages for existing tracker customers.

 This means staying with the same lender and the same or similar product terms as before.